A “Resource Out of Place”

 The series was another of that magazine’s examinations of pressing environmental issues, in this case funded in large part by The Joyce Foundation, with the assistance of the Illinois Department of Agriculture's Division of Natural Resources.
 The loss of topsoil, from erosion and indeed of prime farmland itself through development had set off alarms in Illinois of the period.
 The panic proved, shall we say, premature.
 Subsequent changes in the ways that Illinois farmers tilled their land caused huge (and largely unexpected) declines in topsoil loss.

-Originally titled, "Illinois' soil: a "resource out of place."
+All the pieces in this series have been edited for re-publication on this web site to correct infelicities of language occasioned by the rush to get them into print.
+Originally titled, "Illinois' soil: A "resource out of place."
 For other articles in the series, see "Breadbasket or Dustbowl" on the Farms & farming page.

 Illinois Issues introduction: Erosion 'bleeds' Illinois of 180 million tons of topsoil per year.
 While some of this soil ends up in the Gulf of Mexico, much of it stays in Illinois—clogging our streams and rivers, filling our lakes and reservoirs and driving away our fish and wildlife.
 The following article (third in a series funded by The Joyce Foundation) explores the mechanics of soil erosion and the attendant problem of sedimentation.